Unboxed-Software/solana-course/content/local-setup.md

 You can read more about downloading the Solana CLI [here](https://docs.solana.com/cli/install-solana-cli-tools).

+If you are setting up Solana CLI and validators on M1 machines, you will face some challenges.
+For a smooth installation please refer to this [link](https://dev.to/nickgarfield/how-to-install-solana-dev-tools-on-an-m1-mac-kfn)

 ## Solana CLI basics

 The Solana CLI is a command-line interface tool that provides a collection of commands for interacting with a Solana cluster.